 There are four major types of life insurance policies.
-These types are Whole Life Insurance, Term Life Insurance, Universal Life Insurance, and Variable Universal Life Insurance.
-Within each of these classes of policy types, there are even further variations that exist, but the vast majority of all policies are one of these four.
+These life insurance types are Whole Life Insurance, Term Life Insurance, Universal Life Insurance, and Variable Universal Life Insurance.
+Within each of these classes of life insurance policy types, there are even further variations that exist, but the vast majority of all policies are one of these four.

 Some policies will make life insurance agent’s more money than others.
-For instance whole life will often make them the largest commission for any given death benefit, and term will usually make them the smallest commission.
-This means that an agent does not have a very big incentive to sell a policy which is the most beneficial to the vast majority of people.
+For instance, whole life will often make them the largest commission for any given death benefit, and term life insurance will usually make them the smallest commission.
+This means that an agent does not have a very big incentive to sell a policy that is the most beneficial to the vast majority of people.
 Arguments can be made for the benefits of each type, but each situation is unique and calls for a careful understanding of the costs and benefits involved.

 Term life insurance is by far the least expensive type of life insurance policy to pay on a yearly basis.
 This makes it very attractive to people, but if you outlive the length of the term policy you do not receive any death benefit.
 If the insured person dies will the coverage is “in force”, which is during the covered length of the term, the beneficiaries will receive a full death benefit.

 Term life insurance has no cash value and is of little use to anyone as an investment.
 A life insurance company statistically expects it’s policy owners to outlive any term coverage.